custom-git/custom-git.github.io/README.md

          Reason: network issues may occur while fetching the try or install scripts from the website.

 `Q.` What to do if the issue still persists?<br>
-`A.` Please paste it in the comment section.<br>
-         You can also forward your queries to connect@bhavidhingra.dev.
+`A.` Forward your queries to connect@bhavidhingra.dev.

 <br>